-In this tutorial, I will show you how to create a realistic embroidered text effect in Photoshop using stitch brushes and layer styles.
+In this tutorial, you'll learn how to create a realistic embroidery effect in Photoshop using stitch brushes and layer styles.
 The end result will be a font that looks like embroidery!

 The following assets were used during the production of this tutorial:

-Create a new 1100 x 600px document, and create a new layer called Jeans Background.
-Copy and Paste the Jeans Texture in this layer.
-Make sure you use the large size texture (2000 x 1500 px).
+Create a new 1100 x 600 px document, and create a new layer called Jeans Background.
+Copy and Paste the Jeans Texture on this layer.
+Make sure you use the large texture (2000 x 1500 px).

 Create a new layer called Textured and Fill it with white.
 Make sure you have the Foreground Color set to white and the Background Color set to black.
 Go to Filter > Render > Clouds.

-Set the blend mode of the Textured layer to Soft Light and around 50% opacity level.
+Set the blend mode of the Textured layer to Soft Light and around 50% Opacity.
 If you want, you can change the color of the jeans; add a Color Overlay style to the Textured layer with blend mode Color and simply pick a color that you like.

 In order to finish the jeans background and to start creating the stitched embroidery effect, we need some stitch brushes that we are going to make from scratch.

 Create a new PSD file, size 27 x 5 px.
-Fill the canvas with color black.
+Fill the canvas with black.
 Go to Edit > Define Brush Preset.
-Set the brush name "stitch" and click OK.
+Set the brush name to "stitch" and click OK.

 You can now close the new PSD file without saving and return to the initial PSD file (the one with the jeans background).